walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 The live workflow uses a read-only GitHub token, does not persist checkout credentials or write Gradle caches, and retains only sanitized reports for 14 days.
-Manual dispatch is also available once the workflow exists on the default branch.
+Dispatch becomes available once the workflow exists on the default branch.
 Its `cases` input can select an unattended subset, such as `tc_vp_002` with its issuance prerequisite; an empty input runs all 15.
 An operator-required case is rejected before any tenant session starts.
 The checked-in workflow alone is not a successful hosted run.